-After being acquired by Microsoft I worked to integrate Wunderlist into the Outlook Web App through their “Add in” extensions, giving users access to relevant Wunderlist actions from within the context of Outlook.
+After being acquired by Microsoft, one of my first projects was to integrate Wunderlist into Outlook Web through their “Add in” extensions.
+The goal was to give users access to relevant task actions while in the context of reading or sending an email.

-In the reading pane we built an extension that used natural language processing to parse email content into an actionable To-Do.
-Alongside the regular "Add to Wunderlist" extension which allowed users to preview the task before creating it (shown below), we also added a "Quick Add" extension which created the task in the background with just a tap of a button.
+In the reading pane we built an extension that used natural language processing to parse email content into an actionable To-Do's.
+We built two extensions here, the regular "Add to Wunderlist" extension which allowed users to preview the task before creating it (shown below), and a "Quick Add" extension which created the task in the background with just the click of a button.

-Docs.com was a platform where users can discover, upload and share Microsoft Office documents.
-I worked on integrating Wunderlist with Docs.com so users could publish their curated lists to online for all to see.
-I designed the publishing flow from within the Wunderlist client's, while also defining how Wunderlist's were visually represented on docs.com.
+Docs.com was a platform where users can upload, share, and discover Microsoft Office documents.
+I worked on integrating Wunderlist into Docs.com so users could publish and share their lists to the world.
+I designed the end-to-end experience, from publishing lists within Wunderlist, to then consuming the content on Docs.com.

 I worked closely with the Docs.com team to define the visuals for lists on the platform.
-We used the unique Wunderlist iconography and colour to infuse some of the Wunderlist branding into the view, but adapted the typeface and chrome to make the page feel cohesive with the larger Docs.com platform.
-I also conceptualised a new homepage for the site, focusing on curated imagery and content from more recognisable brands.
+We used the unique Wunderlist iconography and color to infuse the Wunderlist branding onto the page, but adapted the typeface and chrome to make the page feel cohesive on the larger Docs.com platform.
+The work also extended to helping their design team conceptualize a new homepage for Docs.com, focusing on a more curated, editorial, and visually striking approach to the product.